Tutorial or Teaching Labs HowTo

 G5K_USERNAMEoption in the SSH command.

-To avoid the two-steps connection (access machine, then frontend) but connect directly to frontends, one can configure the SSH config file ~/.ssh/config as follows:
+To avoid the two-steps connection (access machine, then frontend) and connect directly to frontends, one can configure the SSH config file

 Host g5k User